 When institutions block access to Facebook, the only possible course of action is to use a VPN.
 We don’t think you should go crazy and spend your entire day on the social media site, but there’s nothing wrong in accessing it for a specific purpose.

 Countries like China and North Korea block Facebook outright.
 Some other places, such as Dubai, Abu Dhabi, Saudi Arabia, and Qatar stop users from engaging in Facebook’s VoIP (voice and video chat) features.
-If you’re looking for a solution to this problem, then follow the steps given in the next section and Facebook should work normally.
+If you’re looking for a solution to this problem, then follow the steps given above and Facebook should work normally.

 In some cases, Facebook has been accused of quietly acquiescing to government demands to block access to sensitive content.
 This could be political or economic in nature and isn’t restricted to just a handful of countries.